 Understanding Goldman Sachs Group's Unusual Options Activity

-Goldman Sachs Group (NYSE:GS) shares experienced unusual options activity on Thursday.
-The stock price moved up to $363.69 following the option alert.
+On Friday, shares of Goldman Sachs Group (NYSE:GS) saw unusual options activity.
+After the option alert, the stock price moved down to $367.42.

 - Sentiment: BULLISH